Working at the HKMA

 The HKMA places great emphasis on the integrity and conduct of its staff.

-The HKMA has issued a Code of Conduct (PDF File, 1.03 MB), which provides guidance to employees on their ethical and legal responsibilities.
+The HKMA has issued a Code of Conduct (PDF File, 782KB), which provides guidance to employees on their ethical and legal responsibilities.
 The HKMA expects its staff to observe it at all times.

 Post-Termination Employment Policy